pietrocinaglia/flenp/README.md

 We invite you to use a real pipeline based on non-testing modules to produce a valid output.

+#### How To Dockerize Your Pipeline
+You can run *FLENP - ENGINE* in a Docker container by dockerizing your pipeline.

+"docker-example" contains a DockerFile able to run a FLENP's pipeline, as well as a bash script for resolving dependences and installing modules.
+Note that you need to define your directives, based on your pipeline and the related third-party modules of interest.

 ## License

 MIT License